astropy/astropy-tutorials/tutorials/dev.rst

 If you use multiple environments to manage your python installation, you might be surprised to find that by default this build does *not* use the same python environment you are running sphinx in.
-This is because the nbconvert machinery depends on Jupyter kernels to create a separated environment to run each notebook.
+This is because the ``nbconvert`` machinery depends on Jupyter kernels to create a separate environment to run each notebook.
 To use a specific environment, you will need to use the ``jupyter kernelspec`` or ``ipykernel install`` command to create a named kernel for